Sending SMS using the SMPP protocol

 Below is a description of each of the delivery statuses:

-DELIVERED | Indicates that the message was successfully delivered to the recipient's device. |
+DELIVRD | Indicates that the message was successfully delivered to the recipient's device. |

-UNDELIVERABLE | Not possible to deliver the message, usually because the number is incorrect. |
+UNDELIV | Not possible to deliver the message, usually because the number is incorrect. |

-REJECTED | Message rejected by some operator policy or by the mobile device. |
+REJECTD | Message rejected by some operator policy or by the mobile device. |

 Support resources